 HP Spectre 13

-The HP Spectre 13 is a concerted attempt to make something that looks about as far from a MacBook as possible, while still having the same level of design and portability credibility.
+There's a lot to be said for looking good.
+And the HP Spectre 13 is a concerted attempt to make something that looks about as far from a MacBook as possible, while still having the same level of design and portability credibility.

 It works, particularly as the build quality, screen colour and contrast, keyboard and trackpad are all sound.
 Plus in the style stakes, this is the Windows 10 laptop few other companies can compete against.
+Just look at it.